-As COVID-19 unfolds, many people are facing major unexpected challenges.
-Throughout the country, small businesses are particularly affected, working to cope with the loss of foot traffic and sales that their business plan relies on and make up for lost sales from the past year.
-While owners are trying to find creative ways to sell their products and services, there are ways you can still support your favorite local businesses, even while you’re stuck at home.
+Many small business owners are still working to cope with the loss of foot traffic and sales that their business plan relies on and make up for lost sales from the past year.
+While owners are trying to find creative ways to sell their products and services, there are ways you can still support your favorite local businesses, even if you’re still not doing much in-person shopping.
 Here are six simple ways you can help out.

 Reaching out to your favorite local shops and services through social media platforms can go a long way to drive optimism and boost morale.
 Even if you aren’t able to offer financial support, simply engaging online and providing words of encouragement can help ease the loneliness business owners are feeling as they adjust to not seeing their regular customers.

 “You miss that community that you would normally have,” explains Rebekah Cook, owner of Forage Modern Workshop, a small Minneapolis business featuring home goods, furniture and work from independent artists and designers.
 “Whether you're a store, a restaurant or a coffee shop, you're so used to connecting with your people all the time.
 Remembering to stay connected with [these businesses] online is a huge support.
 Plus, it also helps with [social media] algorithms.”

-A lot of brick and mortar locations may not have had the time to focus on their social media and online presence before, and now it’s a lifeline for many small businesses trying to stay top-of-mind.
-Connecting on social media will help those owners build their networks, and bolster their brand during this time.
+Many brick and mortar businesses are turning their focus to social media and online presence, and it’s become a lifeline for many small businesses trying to stay top-of-mind.
+Connecting on social media will help those owners build their networks and bolster their brand.

-Many small businesses that were storefront-only have transitioned into online services as much as possible.
+Many small businesses that were once storefront-only have transitioned into online services as much as possible.
 Connecting with them on social media helps them to build out their new way of marketing and adjust their business model.